Down (Blink-182 song): Release and live performances

-"Down" was issued as a single in May 2004, and the band promoted the release with tour dates featuring Cypress Hill and on a nationwide tour with No Doubt.
-The single was a mixed success, peaking at number 10 on the Billboard Modern Rock Tracks chart during the week of July 31, 2004, but quickly falling off afterward.
-The song also peaked at number 24 on the UK Singles Chart.
+"Down" was issued as a single in May 2004; it first impacted alternative radio stations beginning on May 10 in the United States.
+The band promoted the release with tour dates featuring Cypress Hill and on a nationwide tour with No Doubt.
+The band performed the song on the Late Show with David Letterman on May 27, 2004.
+The song was released in the United Kingdom on June 21, 2004.

+"Down" achieved moderate international chart success.
+Domestically, the song peaked at number 10 on the Billboard Modern Rock Tracks chart during the week of July 31, 2004, but quickly falling off afterward.
+In the United Kingdom, the song reached number 24 on the UK Singles Chart and number 25 on the Scottish Singles Chart.
+It also appeared on the UK Airplay Chart, peaking at number 27.
+Elsewhere in Europe, "Down" charted in the lower regions of the sales charts for Austria and Germany.
+In Oceania, the single reached number 35 on the Australian ARIA Singles Chart and number 32 in New Zealand.

 "Down" was one of few Blink-182 songs performed by Tom DeLonge's next band, Angels & Airwaves.
 During an August 2009 concert in Hartford, CT, the band dedicated the song to Adam Goldstein (DJ AM), who had died the night before following a drug overdose.

 Music video

-The song's music video was directed by Mr. Scandalous, and made its premiere on MTV on June 2, 2004.
+The song's music video was directed by Estevan Oriol.
+The song first made its premiere on Yahoo!'s LAUNCH platform on May 25, 2004, with it later receiving its television debut on MTV on June 2, 2004.
 In the clip, Blink-182 are playing a house party when the police arrive and search for a gang member named Trouble, who slips away immediately.
 The cops, fronted by a lead policeman played by actor Terry Crews, unsuccessfully chase Trouble on foot, in cars, and in helicopters throughout South Central Los Angeles, but he evades their capture in the concrete L.A.
 River.
 The party scene features over 100 former gang members; these performers were signed to Suspect Entertainment, a company founded to provide a safe, legal alternative to joining such groups.
+The video was shot on April 19, 2004.